-The Woman Who Stole My Youth | The Dream
+The Woman Who Stole My Youth

-My bf, Jim Halpert, and I are on a night tour of an open house.
-I settle into a barstool at a candle lit bar and fall into conversation with a chic 80 year old woman.
-We are giggling, huddled together, unbothered and sharing an intimate moment, physically pressed together.
+I settle into a stool at a candlelit bar and fall into conversation with a chic, 80 year old woman.
+We are giggling, physically pressed together, and unbothered.
 She begins complimenting my youth and beauty.
-Deflecting the complement, I immediately tell her i love her long, thick, red hair.
-It matches her lipstick shade perfectly.
+I immediately tell her I love her long, thick, red hair.
+It matched her lipstick shade perfectly.

-The crowd turned their attention to me and I didn't feel comfortable being seen by them.
-Oblivious to my fear, Jim dutifully followed me out of the house and onto our horses.
-We were in full gallop, trying to evade people now hunting me.
-I had to be strategic by leading us through backyards and alleys since their cars would catch us on the main roads.
+I am exposed and vulnerable.
+Oblivious to my fear, Jim dutifully follows me out of the house and onto our horses.
+In full gallop, we evade the people now hunting me.
+I strategically lead us through backyards and alleys since their cars would catch us on the main roads.

-The Woman Who Stole My Youth | The Post
+| The Post

 She is my Baba Yaga.
 She came to me to reflect the wild woman in me.
 In this new era of my life, I saw the dream not as a depletion of my beauty and vitality, but a testament, a manifestation of the power pouring from me.
 I realized there was no 'evidence' in the dream of me feeling older, like she was sucking the youth from me.